CITMProject3/Project3/docs/gtravila.md

 <a name="particles"></a> **Particle System**

 I was responsible of making the particle system from scratch as well as implementing all the particles in the game.
+At the begining, I implemented the system all updated through the GPU, the particles position were updated in the GPU so the CPU just had to manage the creation.
+This method was discarted because sorting each particle position depending on the camera distance in the GPU was too complex.
+After that, I changed the system to update the positions through the CPU and I added all the functionality that the artist need it.

 Some of the most interesting features of the system are:

 - Shape of emission (cube or sphere)
 - Texture animation